Facebook Instagram Pinterest

 The skeleton trees in Deadvlei

-Today, the driving begins!
+Today, the self-driving part of the ‘Namibia self drive itinerary’ begins!
 You better get yourself out of bed early, because the driving is intense, I’m really not kidding when I say that in Namibia, the journey is part of the, erm, journey.
 You know what I mean.

 First, drive 4.5 hours from Windhoek to Sesriem, which is the gateway to the gem of Namib Naukluft National Park—Sossusvlei.
-This is one of the most well-known places to visit in Namibia (and it’s in the oldest desert in the world, too!).
+This is one of the most well-known places to visit in Namibia (and it’s in the oldest desert in the world, too: the Namib Desert!).

 Read my Sossusvlei guide for all the juicy details on planning a visit!